Charley Pride: Baseball and military service

 When Pride was 14, his mother purchased him his first guitar and he taught himself to play.
 Though he loved music, one of Pride's lifelong dreams was to become a professional baseball player.
 In 1952, he pitched for the Memphis Red Sox of the Negro American League.
 In 1953, he signed a contract with the Boise Yankees, the Class C farm team of the New York Yankees.
 During that season, an injury caused him to lose the "mustard" on his fastball, and he was sent to the Yankees' Class D team in Fond du Lac, Wisconsin.
 Later that season, while in the Negro leagues with the Louisville Clippers, two players – Pride and Jesse Mitchell – were traded to the Birmingham Black Barons for a team bus.
 "Jesse and I may have the distinction of being the only players in history to be traded for a used motor vehicle," Pride mused in his 1994 autobiography.

-Pride pitched for several other minor league teams, his hopes of making it to the big leagues still alive, but was drafted into the U.S. Army in 1956.
+Pride pitched for several other minor league teams, his hopes of making it to the big leagues still alive, but he was drafted into the U.S. Army in 1956.
 After basic training, he was stationed at Fort Carson, Colorado, where he was a quartermaster and played on the Fort's baseball team.
 That team won the All Army Sports Championship.
 When discharged in 1958, he rejoined the Memphis Red Sox.
-He tried to return to baseball, though hindered by an injury to his throwing arm.
+He tried to return to baseball, although he was hindered by an injury to his throwing arm.

 Pride played three games for the Missoula Timberjacks of the Pioneer League (a farm club of the Cincinnati Reds) in 1960, and had tryouts with the California Angels (1961) and the New York Mets (1962) organizations, but was not picked up by either team.

 When he was laid off by the Timberjacks, he moved to work construction in Helena, Montana, in 1960.
-He was recruited to pitch for the local semipro baseball team, the East Helena Smelterites, and the team manager helped him get a job at the local Asarco lead smelter.
+He was recruited to pitch for the local semipro baseball team, the East Helena Smelterites, and the team manager helped him get a job with the local Asarco lead smelter.
 The lead smelter kept 18 jobs open specifically for baseball players, and arranged their shifts so they could play as a team.
 Pride batted .444 his first year.